Channel Groups

 2. Type your desired name.

-3. The name syncs automatically to all connected devices when you save — it will appear on the knob display, the RTC screen, and in the app.
+3. The name syncs automatically to all connected devices when you save.
+It appears on the knob display, the RTC screen, and in the app.

 Groups without a custom name display as "Group 1", "Group 2", etc.